Using QcleanUI to resolve issues installing or uninstalling Quicken for Windows

-If you're unable to install Quicken for Windows, or if you experience issues using Quicken after a patch release, it's possible that Quicken isn't installed correctly on your computer.
+If you're unable to install or uninstall Quicken for Windows, or if you experience issues using Quicken after a patch release, it's possible that Quicken isn't installed correctly on your computer.
 Using the QCleanUI utility will make sure that you can reinstall Quicken correctly on your system.

 First: Download and use QCleanUI